 Aww, look how adorable she is

 If Hoyo just wanted “generic hype”, they would’ve made Capitano, Dottore, or Columbina the rarest ones, since they’re top-ranking and “mysterious”, and that would’ve been the obvious move.
-But instead they chose Scaramouche and Signora, which are ranked far lower, but in which both have extremely vocal fanbases, were “removed” from the Harbinger lineup, and have a tragic, emotionally charged backstory (betrayal / identity crisis and tragic death / lost love respectively).
+Alternatively, they could’ve chosen Sandrone and Columbina as the “small hidden” and “big hidden” figures respectively, which are the playable Harbingers in 6.x, perhaps as an effort to promote them outside the game.
+But instead they chose Scaramouche and Signora, which are ranked far lower, and in the latter’s case, wasn’t even involved in Nod-Krai’s quests.

 From a business standpoint, making them the rarest achieves two things.
 They could use this as some sort of market testing, as their rarity creates artificial scarcity, driving up demand.
 If resale prices spike and collectors obsess over them, Hoyo can measure how much “pulling power” these characters still have.
 Also, this allows them to generate free publicity and spark up conversations about her once again.
 Signora mains who’ve been silent for years now suddenly have a reason to reenter the conversation: “Why make her the rarest if she’s irrelevant?”
 That’s exactly the kind of buzz a company wants.